 If your pipes freeze

 If you turn on your faucets and nothing comes out, leave the faucets turned on and call a plumber.
 If you detect that your water pipes have frozen and burst, turn off the water at the main shut-off valve in the house; leave the water faucets turned on.
 Make sure everyone in your family knows where the water shut-off valve is and how to open and close it.

 Never try to thaw a pipe with a torch or other open flame.
-You may be able to thaw a frozen pipe with the warm air from a hair dryer.
-Start by warming the pipe as close to the faucet as possible, working toward the coldest section of pipe.
+You may be able to thaw a frozen pipe with the warm air from a hairdryer.
+Start by warming the pipe as close to the faucet as possible, working toward the coldest section of the pipe.
 Do not use electrical appliances in areas of standing water because you could be electrocuted.